The Cool386 site is now in its own domain. Unreliable hosts which delete

 Electronic Laboratories 605 Vibrator Power Supply.
 Pre-built 6V vibrator power supply from Electronic Laboratories.

 Mallory Elkon B Eliminator Type 6.
-The first commercially made vibrator power supply for car radio uses the Mallory Elkonode.
+From 1932, the first commercially made vibrator power supply for car radio uses the Mallory Elkonode.

 Mallory VP-401 Vibrapack.
 6V to 250V pre-built power supply from Mallory.

 Mallory VP-552 Vibrapack.
 Pre-built vibrator power supply made by Mallory.

 Mallory VP-553 Vibrapack.
 New Old Stock vibrator power supply had never been opened and used.